antoniosj/android-releng/NOTES.md

 3 - Google cloud docs for any other than Jenkins are incomplete.
 I felt lack of information regarding account permissions.

+4 - Sometimes a UI tests from the battery tests were failing because they couldn't find the view element but in general it works.